SAE-RNA: A Sparse Autoencoder Model for Interpreting RNA Language Model Representations: Methods

 \subsection{Sparse Autoencoder Training}

-Following prior interpretability work in language models~\citep{SAEInterpretability2023,OpenAINEURON2023,AnthropicMind2023}, we train a traditional overcomplete SAEs to decompose dense embeddings $x \in \mathbb{R}^d$ into sparse features $f \in \mathbb{R}^k$, where $k \gg d$.
+Following prior interpretability works in language models, we train a traditional overcomplete SAEs to decompose dense embeddings $x \in \mathbb{R}^d$ into sparse features $f \in \mathbb{R}^k$, where $k \gg d$.
 Our SAE consists of a linear encoder, ReLU activation, and linear decoder:

 Unlike tied-weight autoencoders, we use untied encoder and decoder weights.
 Weights are initialized with Kaiming (encoder) and Xavier (decoder) initialization.

 The objective combines reconstruction and sparsity: